 Spanish adjectives, LOS ADJETIVOS, are words that are normally used to describe people, objects, houses and lots of other things in the language.
 Just like nouns, adjectives follow some grammar rules.
 In this lesson, we will focus on learning the rules for Spanish adjective’s placement through simple explanations, many audio examples and two interactive quizzes.
 Let’s begin…

 Spanish adjective placement and definition

-Adjectives are words used to describe nouns or words such as “carro” (car) and “perro” (dog).
+Adjectives are words used to describe nouns such as “carro” (car) and “perro” (dog).
 This means that adjectives can give more information about the noun they describe, just like the word BONITA tells us about someone’s physical appearance in the sentence “Es una chica bonita” (She is a pretty girl).
 As you can see in this example, the adjective “bonita” was placed after the noun, not before.
 However, this is not necessarily true for all situations, and that is why we need to study the rules to place Spanish adjectives appropriately.

 Placing Spanish adjectives after nouns: sentences and audio

 Unlike their English counterpart, most of the time Spanish adjectives will be placed after the noun they modify.
 This is confusing for English learners at first; instead of “pretty girl”, we will say “girl pretty”, placing the adjective the way it is done in Spanish.
 Thus, when describing a person in Spanish, you’d better say “un chico guapo” (a handsome boy), but not “un guapo chico” (a boy handsome).
 See, things work the opposite way here.

 There are many adjectives, some of them more common than others.
 We will be using some a list of common Spanish adjectives in sentences, so you can see where they are placed and how they work along with other parts of the sentence.
 Click on the PLAY button to listen to the examples.